isomerpages/moe-khengchengsch/_co-curricular-activities/Physical Sports/Track & Field.md

 best of their abilities in championships such as the Singapore Sports School Invitational Meet and the National School Games.
-Above all, attributes such as perseverance, sportsmanship and teamwork are essential qualities that our student-athletes will pick up through training, competitions and service-learning projects.</p>
+Above all, attributes such as perseverance, sportsmanship and teamwork are essential qualities that our student-athletes will pick up through training, competitions.</p>
 <h4>Organisation Chart</h4>
 <table style="minWidth: 50px">
 <colgroup>